 Gen-Y-ers Love Their Technology

-As you can see, organizations need to consider the aforementioned behavioral patterns to engage millennials through their training programs.
+As you can see, organizations need to consider the aforementioned behavioral patterns to engage millennials through their training programs via an LMS application.
 Therefore, with the help of technology, you can expect better results – as the millennial brain connects to it better.

 Screen Over Lectures

-Technology drives the Gen-Y. And as per the same study, they prioritize online modes of learning over offline set-ups.
+Technology drives Gen-Y. And as per the same study, they prioritize online learning modes over offline set-ups.
 So, how can you make use of this trait?
-One of the almost-perfect ways is to implement this is by ditching paper-based materials and replacing them with online modules (eLearning).
+One of the almost-perfect ways to implement this is by ditching paper-based materials and replacing them with online modules (eLearning).
 Again, the application of video clips is another method as they help learners to connect to practical scenarios.